afs/rdf-delta/docs/cmds.md

 ## `patchserver`

 Run a patch server on this machine.
 The default port is 1066.
-The workarea for the server is directory `DIR`.
+Basic use for a single patch server running with patch log store in directory `DIR`:

-    dcmd patchserver [--port=NNNN] --base=DIR
+    dcmd patchserver [--port=NNNN] --store=DIR

+The [full description of RDF Delta Server operation](delta-server) gives more details.